Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Experiments

-The precision plot outlines the relationship between predicted probability~(that an index belongs to the positive) and the percentage of the observed index in the positive class.
-The observations get binned together in groups of roughly equal predicted probabilities, and the percentage of positives is calculated for each bin.
-Further, we provided the decision boundary~(i.e., a hyper-surface that partitions underlying vector space) by partitioning underlying vector space~(given that showing so many different classes, e..g, 33 classes for GE and 42 for the symptoms precaution datasets in a single decision space is difficult) for each classifier in \cref{fig:dbs_all_models}.
-Each classifier classifies data points on one side of the decision boundary as belonging to one class and all those on the other side as belonging to the other class.
+$MLP_{PCA}$ asymptotically yields the lowest accuracy across datasets~(\cref{table:performance_all_models}), while $XGBoost_{Isomap}$ slightly outperformed $MLP_{PCA}$.
+As PCA features are projected onto an orthogonal basis, they are linearly uncorrelated.
+PCA is similar to a single-layered AE with a linear activation.
+Isomap learns a projection that preserves the intrinsic structure, but it fails to learn complex mappings. $SAN_{CAE}$ and $TabNet$ yielded comparable accuracy as both models learn projections that preserve relevant information for the classification.
+However, $SAN_{CAE}$ outperformed $TabNet$ as CAE modelled non-linear interactions among a large number of features and generate classification-friendly representations.
+We investigate the precision plot and lift curve in \cref{fig:precision_plot} and \cref{fig:lift_curve}: while the former outlines the relation between predicted probability~(that an index belongs to positive) and the percentage of an observed index in the positive class\footnote{The observations get binned together in groups of roughly equal predicted probabilities and the percentage of positives is calculated for each bin.}, the latter shows the percentage of positive classes when observations with a score above the cutoff are selected vs. random selection.
+Besides, we observe the decision boundary~(DB)\footnote{Decision boundary is a hyper-surface that partitions the feature space.} in \cref{fig:dbs_all_models}.
+Each model classifies data points\footnote{Shown 5 classes only as covering all 33 classes is overwhelming.} on one side of the DB as belonging to one class and all those on the other side as belonging to another class.

-To analyse the reason, we provide precision plot and lift curve for the GE dataset~(ref. figures \ref{fig:precision_plot} and \ref{fig:lift_curve} in supplementary).
-As observed from the precision plot, the fraction of positive increases with the predicted probability.
-While a perfectly calibrated model would show a straight line from the bottom left corner to the top right corner, a better-fitted model would classify most observations correctly with close to 100\% probability.
-Thus, $SAN_{CAE}$ model would make more reliable predictions~(ref. precision and recall scores of \ref{fig:pr_vgg16} in supplementary), giving a precision score of 0.968.
-The lift curve shows the percentage of positive classes when observations with a score above the cutoff are selected vs. random selection.
-The $SAN_{CAE}$ model identifies 95 observations accurately out of 100~(ref. confusion matrix of \cref{fig:conf_cnn} in supplementary), whereas only 17 observations are correctly predicted when done with random selection.